casdoor/casdoor-website/docs/integration/java/shenyu.md

 keywords: [ShenYu]
 ---

-ShenYu have casdoor plugin to ues casdoor
+ShenYu has casdoor plugin to use casdoor

 ## Step1.
 Deploy Casdoor